-As warmer days arive, I am starting to make homemade ice cream, salads, and homemade “Jello” creations more often.
-But what if you're a vegan, vegetarian, or simply can’t tolerate normal gelatin, but you would also like to make homemade Jello?
+I'm starting to make homemade ice cream, salads, and DIY versions of Jell-O creations more often.
+But what if you're a vegan, vegetarian, or simply can’t tolerate normal gelatin, but you want to make homemade Jell-O?

 There are options.

 The first, most common substitution is agar-agar.
-Agar-agar has a great gelling ability, so it is perfect for using to make homemade Jello.
-It has long been used in Asian desserts, and has since then become a popular thickener and addition to many different food preparations, including ice cream.
-It is derived from red algae.
+Agar-agar has a great gelling ability, so it's perfect for using to make homemade gelatin.
+It has long been used in Asian desserts, and since then, it has become a popular thickener and addition to many different food preparations, including ice cream.
+It's derived from red algae.

 One advantage to using agar-agar over gelatin is that it stays firm even when it's warm.
 This opens up a lot of culinary ideas, such as a savory gelatin served along side warm side dishes or sauces.